 The applicant has proposed to remove power pole walls and construct concrete seat walls.
 In addition, the applicant has proposed to construct benches, playground areas, walkways, lifeguard substations, restrooms, and other beach facilities located on or adjacent to the sandy beach.
 However, during construction certain construction materials are used that were unforeseen during project development.
 In some cases items such as telephone poles, railroad ties, and other oil based materials are used.
 Water and sand contact could leach out contaminants from such items and direct them into the ocean.
 According to the California Department of Fish and Game, the use of any petroleum, acid, coal or oil tar, lampblack, aniline, asphalt, bitumen, or residuary product of petroleum, or carbonaceous materials is typically prohibited for use in State Waters.
 Creosote is included in this category.
-Special Condition #6 prohibits the applicant to use any of the following materials in the proposed structures: petroleum, acid, coal or oil tar, lampblack, aniline, asphalt, bitumen, or residuary product of petroleum, including creosote, or carbonaceous materials or substance.
+Special Condition #6 prohibits the applicant to use any of the following materials in the proposed structures: petroleum, acid, coal or oil tar, lampblack, aniline, asphalt, bitumen, or residuary product of petroleum, and the proposed structures: petroleum, acid, coal or oil tar, lampblack, aniline, asphalt, bitumen, or residuary product of petroleum, including creosote, or carbonaceous materials or substance.